Why refinance now?

 If it turns out that the break fee is too high and now is not the right time to refinance then make a note in your calendar for a month before the loan expires, so you can compare for a better home loan deal then.

 If you don't have a fixed rate, you have the flexibility to move to a new loan without financial penalty.
-You may want to consider a fixed rate product: rates are very, very low right now (in many cases, even lower than variable rates) so the reduction in your monthly mortgage repayment could be substantial.

 Learn how fixed rate breaking costs are calculated

-Step 3: Contact your current lender to negotiate first
+Step 3: Ask your current lender for a better deal

 Before you refinance to a new lender, see if you can negotiate with your current lender to refinance your mortgage to a lower rate.
 If you want to get your hands on some more money, you may even be able to access more equity with a home loan top-up.
 This allows you to borrow a little more from your equity with your current lender and make your home loan slightly bigger.